 Everybody knows Greek salad.
 But what about the Cretan version of it?
 Ntakos (or dakos) is more of a starter, not exactly a salad, but can constitute a whole meal for somebody who is vegetarian, as it is full of nutrients.
 It has a base of a very crispy barley rusk, slightly soaked, topped with chopped tomatoes and crumbled sour mizithra cheese.
 Capers, olive oil and dried oregano finish this lovely dish.
 Nowadays, you can find a feta cheese version of it almost in every single tavern throughout the country, but its origin is from Crete.
-Ntakos in the old days, used to be the food that poor people would eat.
-Everything, including the bread was homemade and nothing was in abundance.
+Ntakos in the old days used to be the food that poor people would eat.
+Everything, including the bread, was homemade and nothing was in abundance.
 So, people would preserve the bread by drying it under the sun, add some fresh tomatoes and cheese from their own production, a drizzle of olive oil, and their meal was ready.
-What a great Greek food, glorious and so humble at the same time!
+Another of the great Greek food recipes, glorious and so humble at the same time!

 5. Spetzofai with Mykonos sausages (meat, found in Mykonos)

-Mykonos is famous among the Greeks not only as a party island, but also as an island with prime quality culinary products.
+Mykonos is famous among the Greeks not only as a party island but also as an island with prime quality culinary products.
 When in Mykonos, you need to try the famous Mykonos sausages, filled with good quality pork meat and the wild herb “throubi”.
 Throubi grows in dry soil and Mykonos climate is the ideal location.
 For those who are interested in knowing why the Mykonos sausages are considered to be some of the best, here’s the back story: Many years ago, around the end of the summer, the local families were buying a piglet which they were growing themselves.
-In winter time the pig was ready to be slaughtered and become the main dish of the festive Christmas dinner.
-The remaining bit had to be preserved in order to cover the family’s needs until summer and the sausages was the best way to do this.
+In wintertime, the pig was ready to be slaughtered and become the main dish of the festive Christmas dinner.
+The remaining bit had to be preserved in order to cover the family’s needs until summer and the sausages were the best way to do this.
 They were (and still are) dried on the air and have a small percentage of fat, thus they are considered quite healthy among other types of sausages.
-Spetzofai on the other hand, is a traditional and very tasty Greek food made with pork sausages, bell peppers and tomato.
+Spetzofai, on the other hand, is a traditional Greek food and very tasty, made with pork sausages, bell peppers, and tomato.
 If prepared with Mykonos sausages the result is ambrosial!